Have You Seen The 11 Most Beautiful Squares in Europe?

 Known as Staromestske Namesti in Czech, Prague’s Old Town Square has one of the world’s most famous astronomical clocks.
 In fact, the clock is the oldest astronomical clock still in operation, dating back to 1410.
 A variety of churches and buildings add interest to the square, all created in varying architectural styles.

-Domplatte Square, Cologne, German
+Domplatte Square, Cologne, Germany

 Home to UNESCO World Heritage Site Cologne Cathedral, the Germanic spires of the church tower over the square, which measures at a whopping 75,000 square feet.
 Known as the ‘heart of Cologne,’ the Domplatte connects the city center with the hill on which the magnificent cathedral stands.